spring-jdbc-crud/simplejdbcmapper/README.md

  JdbcTemplate jdbcTemplate = sjm.getJdbcTemplate();
  NamedParameterJdbcTemplate namedParameterJdbcTemplate = sjm.getNamedParameterJdbcTemplate();

- // see relationships section on how to populate relationships with custom queries.
+ // see relationships section on how to populate relationships from your custom queries.

  // The demo application (link provided at top) is easy to install and run where you can see example code in action.